 Key Renting Statistics

 Of all the US households, around 34% or 44 million are occupied by renters.
 Of these renters, it is found that the largest proportion are under the age of 35.
 Close to 40% of renters live independently, which is very different compared to homeowners, with nearly 60% being married couples.
-In the top 25% net worth percentiles there are 3.9% which are renters.
+In the top 25% net worth percentiles there are 3.9% are renters.

 The typical summary for a renter in the US is someone who has never been married, aged around 40 years of age, has around four years of college education, and earns a little over $42,000 each year.